Reviews You Can Rely On

 Support

 We assess support through three key tests: the twist test for torsional rigidity, the bend test for appropriate flexion points, and real-world stability evaluations on various surfaces where we deliberately test ankle roll resistance.
-During our twist test, we grip the heel and forefoot, attempting to rotate them in opposite directions - high-performing shoes, like the Hoka Transport resist this motion while maintaining enough flexibility for natural movement.
+Shoes like the Hoka Transport that resist twisting motion provide better stability while maintaining enough flexibility for natural movement.

-In our bend test, we press the toe box down while holding the heel to ensure the shoe flexes only at the ball of the foot rather than collapsing through the arch, which would indicate insufficient support.
-The On Cloud 6 bends at the toe but feels stable throughout.
+The On Cloud 6 bends at the toe but feels stable throughout, and doesn't collapse through the arch.
 One of our testers noted, “My ankles felt stable as I walked in these, and I had no concerns about rolling an ankle.”
 Additionally, they didn't create any hot spots or pressure points.

 The On Cloud 6 has bend through the toe but is stiff through the heel and arch.